d12frosted/elpa-mirror/gnu/denote-readme.txt

   tandem with Denote when we want to rename multiple files by taking a quick look at their contents.

-  The command `denote-dired-rename-marked-files' will generate Denote-style file names based on the keywords it prompts for.
+  The command `denote-dired-rename-marked-files-with-keywords' will generate Denote-style file names based on the keywords it prompts for.
 Identifiers are derived from each file’s modification date ([Rename multiple files at once]).
 There is no need for any custom code in this scenario.

   As noted in the section about Image Dired, the user may sometimes not need a fully fledged Denote-style file name but only append